["learn"]

 Two Jaljeera Gin And Tonic on a pretty patterened tablecloth in a modern Indian home kitchen

 If you thought the standard G&T was a delight, just wait until you try this spiced-up Indian riff.
 It uses a blend of tonic and jaljeera—a lemon or lime soda that’s spiked with fresh spices.
 Cumin is the main spice (jeera means cumin), but there are plenty of other interesting flavours, including fresh mint and sometimes coriander.
-The gin adds another layer of zest and herbaceous flavours that complement the overall flavor profile.
+The gin adds another layer of zest and herbaceous flavours that complement the overall flavour profile.
 It’s like a supercharged G&T, Bollywood style!

 Other traditional Indian drinks to transform into cocktails